Dallas Stars: 2020–present: Runs to the Western Conference finals

+The next season saw the Stars clinch their fourth Central Division title and finished as the top seed in the Western Conference and placed second in the League overall as the runner up for the Presidents' Trophy, only behind the New York Rangers.
+They defeated the defending Stanley Cup champion and eighth-seeded Vegas Golden Knights in seven games in the first round of the 2024 playoffs, then defeated the Colorado Avalanche in six games in the second round, and then lost to the Edmonton Oilers in six games in the conference finals.

 Team information

 Arena

 When the Stars first moved from Minnesota, they played in Reunion Arena, which they shared with the National Basketball Association's Dallas Mavericks.
 For hockey, Reunion Arena held 17,001 for NHL games.
 Throughout the hockey history of Reunion Arena, the arena was known for having one of the worst ice surfaces in the league, especially in its final days hosting the Stars.
-The Stars played at Reunion for eight years, from 1993–2001.
+The Stars played at Reunion for eight years, from 1993 to 2001.
 Before the 2001–02 NHL season, both the Stars and the Mavericks moved into the new American Airlines Center, which is in the Victory Park neighborhood of Dallas, just north of Reunion Arena.
-The American Airlines Center holds 18,584 for Stars and NHL games.
+American Airlines Center holds 18,584 for Stars and NHL games.
 On January 24, 2007, the AAC hosted the 2007 National Hockey League All-Star Game.
 The AAC and the Dallas Stars have won several local and NHL awards for the "Best Fan Experience".